Uninstall Docker on your Mac

 Asya Karapetyan

-Docker is a package software used by developers for coding, shipment, and deployment.
-Recently we found a question on the StackOverflow platform for developers, asking how to easily uninstall Docker on Mac and couldn’t find an answer on the Docker help page.
-Since some users face this same problem when trying to uninstall this app, we’ve decided to prepare a detailed step-by-step guide explaining two ways how to correctly and completely remove Docker from Mac. removing Docker on Mac
+Since some users face this same problem when trying to delete this app, we’ve decided to prepare a detailed step-by-step guide explaining two ways how to correctly and completely remove Docker from Mac.

 Contents:

-3. The quickest way to uninstall Docker on Mac
+5. The quickest way to remove Docker on Mac

 If you do not have time to explore the manual way of uninstalling Docker from Mac, use App Cleaner & Uninstaller.